xfhelen/xfhelen.github.io/_projects/2_project.markdown

 category: Data Center
 ---

-With ever-growing workloads in the cloud, it is critical to reinforce the capacity of APDC to meet the scale-out, emerging applications.
+With ever-growing workloads in the cloud, it is critical to reinforce the capacity of APDCs to meet the scale-out, emerging applications.
 Particularly, container and container orchestration have recently catalyzed the shift from monolithic applications to massive heterogeneous and loosely-connected microservices.
-This enables more scalability potentials at a ner-grained granularity.
+This enables more scalability potentials at a microsecond-level granularity.
 Meanwhile, this also requires us to re-think the challenges of accommodating convectional power management to microservice's features in APDCs.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">